MaxJakaria/iot_app/README.md

 - Add, remove, and view medicine reminders.
 - Sends reminders to an ESP32 IoT device over WiFi.
-- Stores reminders in Firebase Cloud Firestore.
+- Stores reminders in Firebase Cloud Firestore using Clean Architecture.
 - Uses the BLoC pattern for state management.
 - Responsive UI built with Flutter.